hypercerts-org/hypercerts-api/README.md

 ### Environment variables

+#### W3UP

 In `env.template` you'll find KEY and PROOF which are [w3up](https://web3.storage/docs/w3up-client/) key and proofs which you need to set up yourself for local otherwise you'll be superadmin 😉

+#### Supabase JS

+SupabaseJS is used to connect to both the the caching and data service.
+The local variables are deterministic and provided in the template.

+#### Kysely

+Kysely is implemented in favor of SupabaseJS as it allows for more flexibility and complexity in queries.
+To connect to the database you need to set the `CACHING_DATABASE_URL` and `DATA_DATABASE_URL` in the `.env` file.
+By default, the local variables are set to the local Supabase instance.

+#### Sentry

+Sentry is used for monitoring and error reporting.
+You can read more about it [here](https://docs.sentry.io/platforms/javascript/guides/node/configuration/env-vars/).
+When Sentry is set to `local` it will be disabled by default.

+#### RPCs

+The API implements a fallback to the first available RPC.
+You can set the RPCs in the `.env` file.

 ### Supabase